Child Injury Law

-Injury claims involving children present a unique set of challenges and complexities.
-Due to their age and vulnerability, the law has numerous safeguards in place to protect children.
-Among other things, special consideration must be given to the role of the adult that will represent the interests of the child.
+Children deserve a safe, happy and healthy upbringing.
+Unfortunately, circumstances beyond their control can happen.
+Child injury claims present a unique set of challenges and complexities.
+The law has numerous safeguards in place to protect children due to their age and vulnerability.
+Among other things, special consideration must be given to the role of the adult who will represent the interests of the child.

 Guardian / Conservator / Guardian Ad Litem (GAL)